How Wave.space offers seamless Bitcoin to Euro Conversion

 At the bottom of the home screen, we find the selection for the two Strike Wallets already mentioned.

-The fiat balance is held in my local currency and is, for example, in USD for users from the USA and in euros or in the currency in which you live for users from Europe.
+One is the Bitcoin Wallet with our Bitcoin balance and the other is the Cash Wallet with our local fiat balance.
+The fiat balance is held in your local currency and is, for example, in USD for users from the USA and in euros or in the currency in which you live for users from Europe.

 Strike Lightning Address